joemarlo/DS4SI-tool/DS4SI-tool/markdowns/welcome_text.md

 # Welcome to the site selection and recruitment assignment tool
 ### Your assignments

 You'll use this tool to complete assignments one, two, and four.
-First, for assignment one you'll need to explore the data and then select 100 (hypothetical) sites to invite to participate in a randomized control trial.
-For assignment two, you'll write up talking points and create a hand-out or brief presentation for a metting you will have with the key stakeholders of each site that you select to recruit.
+First, for assignment one you'll need to explore the data and then select (hypothetical) sites to invite to participate in a randomized control trial.
+For assignment two, you'll write up talking points and create a hand-out or brief presentation for a meeting you will have with the key stakeholders of each site that you select to recruit.
 In this meeting, you will explain the benefits of randomization and recruit them to participate in the trial.
 For assignment four, you'll receive the results containing the sites that accepted the invitations to participate — influenced by how persuasive you were  — and, finally, you'll produce a reproducible analysis of the trial.

 See each of the assignment tabs for more details.